wildfly/quickstart/deltaspike-exception-handling/README.md

 The project can throw two Exceptions: MyException and MyOtherException.
 And there are 3 different handlers:

- - FacesMessageExceptionHandler  - Shows every Exception using FacesMessage
+ - FacesMessageExceptionHandler  - Displays each exception on the page using FacesMessage.
- - LogExceptionHandler - Log every Exception
+ - LogExceptionHandler - Logs each exception to the server console.
- - MyExceptionCountHandler - Only Count how many times MyException was throw.
+ - MyExceptionCountHandler - Only counts the the number of times MyException is thrown.

 The MyExceptionCountHandler is also used as a Named CDI bean.